znuny/manual/source/concepts/participants/index.rst

 What does "Participation" mean?
 *******************************

 In Znuny, **participants** are all people involved in a ticket's lifecycle, not just the owner or responsible agent.
-Participation enables collaboration, transparency, and efficient communication throughout the ticket’s progress and resolution.
+Participation enables collaboration, transparency, and efficient communication throughout the ticket's progress and resolution.

-Participants can include anyone who is added to the ticket through features like **Watcher** and **Mention**, or agents or customres who are involved in discussions or actions related to the ticket.
+Participants can include anyone who is added to the ticket through features like **Watcher** and **Mention**, or agents or customers who are involved in discussions or actions related to the ticket.

 How to Participate in a Ticket
 ******************************